GDIV: A Potential Shelter from the Storm

 The FactSet Dividend Yield is calculated on a quarterly basis by taking the annual dividends per share, for each of the underlying securities held as of the report date, and dividing by the ending price.

-As exhibited above, in the most recent decade GDIV produced a consistently strong dividend yield in comparison to the S&P 500 Index.
-Moreover, income from equities displayed more stability than fixed income over the past several years as demonstrated by the higher standard deviation of yield for the 10YR Treasury vs. GDIV or the S&P 500*.
-Thus, GDIV has displayed the propensity to produce a stronger and more consistent source of income than the aforementioned alternatives.
+The Harbor Dividend Growth Leaders ETF also seeks to provide the advantage of greater income stability.
+As exhibited above, in the most recent decade GDIV produced a consistently stronger dividend yield in comparison to the S&P 500 Index.
+Moreover, income from equities displayed more stability than fixed income over the past 10 years as demonstrated by the higher standard deviation of yield for the 10YR Treasury vs. GDIV or the S&P 500*.
+Thus, GDIV has displayed the propensity to produce a stronger and steadier source of income than the aforementioned alternatives.

 Active Advantages